bpogroup/simpn/README.rst

 .. code-block:: python

-    resources.put("cashier")
+    resources.put("cassier")
     customers.put("c1")
     customers.put("c2")
     customers.put("c3")

-We now gave the `resources` variable one value, the string `cashier`, but we gave the `customers` variable three values.
+We now gave the `resources` variable one value, the string `cassier`, but we gave the `customers` variable three values.
-You can probably understand why we did that: we now have one cashier and three customers waiting.
+You can probably understand why we did that: we now have one cassier and three customers waiting.
 This is the *initial state* of our simulation model.

 Simulation Events